-Yes, which means you do not have to buy a policy in the country your holiday home is located.
+Yes, many UK insurers will offer insurance policies for holiday homes abroad, which means you don’t have to buy a policy in the country in which your holiday home is located.

 A holiday home policy can give you the same cover as your residential property, including:

 However, holiday home insurance will usually cover a property for a longer period compared to a standard home insurance policy.

 The benefit of taking out your policy in the UK is that you’ll be able to deal with English-speaking claim handlers, and all your paperwork will be in English, which will make claiming easier if you are not fluent in the local language.